-Subtypes for rosacea are outdated according to Julie Harper, MD, a board-certified dermatologist in private practice at the Dermatology and Skin Care Center of Birmingham in Birmingham, Alabama, who presented on the subject at the Maui Derm NP+PA Fall 2021 conference happening in person in Asheville, North Carolina, and virtually from September 30 to October 3, 2021.1
+Subtypes for rosacea are outdated, according to Julie Harper, MD, a board-certified dermatologist in private practice at Dermatology and Skin Care Center of Birmingham in Alabama, who shared the latest thinking on rosacea with conference attendees at Maui Derm NP + PA Fall 2021.1

-Harper continued, “Too often [patient’s rosacea] has multiple features.
-For example, let's say [the patient] would have had papulopustular rosacea, well, how often do you have papules and pustules, and you don't also have erythema?
+“Too often a [patient’s rosacea] has multiple features,” she said.
+“Let’s say [the patient] would have papulopustular rosacea.
+Well, how often do you have papules and pustules and you don’t also have erythema?
 Then you end up just treating a part of the whole issue.”

 S: Identify signs and symptoms of rosacea